holoviz/panel/doc/tutorials/basic/index.md

 :::::{tab-item} Skills
 :sync: skills

-The sections below will give you the skills to build *basic apps* from *single files* using a *function-based approach*.
+The sections below will give you the skills to build a wide range of *basic apps* from *single files* using a *function-based approach*.

 Each section builds on the previous section.